Durban II Sham Revision

 86. We recall that the dissemination of all ideas based upon racial superiority or

-hatred shall be declared an offence punishable by law
+hatred shall be declared an offence punishable by law with due regard to the principles embodied

 in the Universal Declaration of Human Rights and the rights expressly set forth in article 5 of the